 docker network create trento-net

 .
-Ensure that this subnet matches the one specified in your PostgreSQL configuration file (refer to/var/lib/pgsql/data/pg_hba.conf
+Ensure that this subnet is allowed by the rules specified in your PostgreSQL configuration.
+For more information, refer to the upstreampg_hba.conf

 Expected output is as follows: